Are Your Wellsites Compliant?

 - Regulated Areas and PPE

 Every time sand is moved on a wellsite, hazardous respirable crystalline silica dust is released into the air around your employees and contractors.
 In a typical 8-hour workday, a worker will breathe roughly 10m³ of air.
 The Daily Exposure Limit for silica dust is just 50 μg/m³.

-Over time, inhaling these sharp particles can cause silicosis — scarring on the lungs — and can lead to kidney disease, chronic bronchitis and even lung cancer.
-Ensuring the safety of everyone on your wellsite is a first-step in achieving a harm-free wellsite.
+Over time, inhaling these sharp dangerous particulates can cause silicosis — scarring on the lungs — and can lead to kidney disease, chronic bronchitis and even lung cancer.
+Ensuring the safety of everyone on your wellsite is a first step in achieving a harm-free wellsite.